Sands45/Average-Joes-3620-FRC/README.md

  **Next Steps?**
  1) Not quite sure, but there are some small "quality of life" tweeks for use-ability and speed of setup that we want to do. (eg., a vacuum attachement for the bad saw, a better place for shipping straps, etc. etc.)
  2) Need a place for the robot laptops for setup and transport
  3) Discussing a 5th cart that would be in the back left corner.
 A rack for backpacks and a stand for a larger TV for match streams.
-Jokingly, also a beverage dispenser.
+Jokingly, also a beverage dispenser or fridge.
  4) Sort out the valance on the upper front of the carts.
 Thinking about pocket routing our logo and numbers into 3/8 polycarb, but may try to ask a sponsor to cut them into steel sheet.
 We will see.
  5) Kids where talking about lay down floor tiles, we'll see.
 That adds to setup time and they need to be stored someplace.